kvindascr/next10-monorepo-ts/readme.md

 This is a proof-of-concept as we currently use pnpm to handle a monorepo, but have problems when deploying on Vercel.

+Improvements to be done:

+- Intellisense on sub-module importing.